In Michigan, Independent Medical Examiners Are Anything But

 This sham is yet another reason Michigan so desperately needs bad faith laws — to keep insurance company adjusters from knowingly using notorious IMEs to deny injuries and then discontinue insurance benefits.

 If your auto insurance benefits have been cut off, we may be able to help.
 Call (800) 777-0028 for a free consultation with a no-fault insurance lawyer.
 Michigan Auto Law is the largest law firm exclusively handling car accident, truck accident and motorcycle accident cases throughout the entire state.
-We have offices in Southfield, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.
+We have offices in Farmington Hills, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.
 For more information, check out our law firm quick facts.

 – Steve Gursten is recognized as one of the nation’s top experts in serious car and truck accident injury cases and automobile insurance no-fault litigation.
 Steve has received the largest jury verdict for an automobile accident case in Michigan in four of the past seven years, including 2008, according to Michigan Lawyers Weekly.